apache/predictionio/docs/manual/recommendation/quickstart.md

 ## Collecting Data

 Next, let's collect some training data for the app of this Engine.
-By default, the Classification Engine Template supports 2 types of events: "rate" and "buy".
+By default, the Recommendation Engine Template supports 2 types of events: "rate" and "buy".
 A user can give a rating score to an item or he can buy an item.

 You can send these data to PredictionIO EventServer in real-time easily through the EventAPI with a SDK or HTTP call: